Simplified Probate for a California Primary Residence (AB 2016)

 The updated small-estate affidavit for personal property

-There is a second, older shortcut that also moved this year.
+There is a second, older shortcut that runs alongside it.
 The small-estate affidavit lets heirs collect personal property, meaning bank accounts, cars, and the like, but no real estate, without opening probate at all.
-For deaths on or after April 1, 2026, the limit is $239,700.
-For deaths between April 1, 2025 and March 31, 2026, it was $208,850 (Prob.
-Code §13100).
-The figure adjusts every three years.
+For deaths on or after April 1, 2025, the limit is $208,850, and it holds at that figure until the next scheduled adjustment on April 1, 2028 (Prob.
+Code §13100; the amount adjusts every three years).
+The house is not counted in that $208,850, which is what lets the two shortcuts stack.

 This one is paperwork, not a court petition.
 If a parent left modest accounts and no real estate, the affidavit can settle things in weeks.
 It does nothing for the house, which is where the AB 2016 petition comes in.